voidlyre/voidlyre/README.md

 ## Hi there 👋

+Welcome to my GitHub!

+Here's a special checksum for those who know: `5a4bc8cec447a40536258fac8eb7777c`

 <!--
 **voidlyre/voidlyre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.